sh-r/Visual-Snow-Syndrome/documentation/Contributions.md

 Please note we have a Code of Conduct.
 Please follow it in all your interactions with the project.

-When you submit code changes, your submissions are understood to be under the same MIT License that covers the project.
+When you submit code changes, your submissions are understood to be under the same [License](https://github.com/sh-r/Visual-Snow-Syndrome/blob/master/LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Contributors Pull Request Checklist